Enver Hoxha: Relations with Yugoslavia

-At this point, relations with Yugoslavia had begun to change.
-The roots of the change began on 20 October 1944 at the Second Plenary Session of the Communist Party of Albania.
+Relations with Yugoslavia began to change, foreshadowed on 20 October 1944 at the Second Plenary Session of the Communist Party of Albania.
 The Session considered the problems that the post-independence Albanian government would face.
-However, the Yugoslav delegation which was led by Velimir Stoinić accused the party of "sectarianism and opportunism" and blamed Hoxha for these errors.
-He also stressed the view that the Yugoslav Communist partisans spearheaded the Albanian partisan movement.
+However, the Yugoslav delegation (led by Velimir Stoinić) accused the Party of "sectarianism and opportunism" and blamed Hoxha for these errors.
+Stoinić stressed the view that the Yugoslav Communist partisans had spearheaded the Albanian partisan movement.

-Anti-Yugoslav members of the Albanian Communist Party had begun to think that this was a plot by Tito who intended to destabilize the Party.
-Koçi Xoxe, Sejfulla Malëshova and others who supported Yugoslavia were looked upon with deep suspicion.
-Tito's position on Albania was that it was too weak to stand on its own and that it would do better as a part of Yugoslavia.
-Hoxha alleged that Tito had made it his goal to get Albania into Yugoslavia, firstly by creating the Treaty of Friendship, Co-operation and Mutual Aid in 1946.
-In time, Albania began to feel that the treaty was heavily slanted towards Yugoslav interests, much like the Italian agreements with Albania under Zog that made the nation dependent upon Italy.
+Anti-Yugoslav members of the Albanian Communist Party had begun to think that this was a plot by Tito, who intended to destabilize the Party.
+Koçi Xoxe, Sejfulla Malëshova and others who supported Yugoslavia fell under suspicion.
+Tito regarded Albania as too weak to stand on its own; he held that it would do better as a part of Yugoslavia.
+Hoxha alleged that Tito had aimed to incorporate Albania into Yugoslavia, firstly through the Treaty of Friendship, Co-operation and Mutual Aid in 1946.
+In time, Albania began to feel that the treaty was heavily slanted towards Yugoslav interests, much like the agreements between Rome and Zog that had made Albania dependent upon Italy.

-The first issue was that the Albanian lek became revalued in terms of the Yugoslav dinar as a customs union was formed and Albania's economic plan was decided more by Yugoslavia.
+The Albanian lek became revalued in terms of the Yugoslav dinar in 1946 as a customs union was formed and Albania's economic plan was decided more by Yugoslavia.
 Albanian economists H. Banja and V. Toçi stated that the relationship between Albania and Yugoslavia during this period was exploitative and that it constituted attempts by Yugoslavia to make the Albanian economy an "appendage" to the Yugoslav economy.
 Hoxha then began to accuse Yugoslavia of misconduct: